JeanFraga/JeanFraga.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: My Journey though Data Science
-subtitle: Why you'd want to go on a date with me
+subtitle: My passion for business and psychology brought me here, now I teach computers.
 ---

-My name is Inigo Montoya.
+My name is Jean Fraga.
 I have the following qualities:

-- I rock a great mustache
+- I love to learn about everything.
-- I'm extremely loyal to my family
+- I always ask questions

 What else do you need?